Designing WordPress Pages with Claude (WP Blocks Forge)

 You'll need:

-1. A ThemeIsle account.
-WP Blocks Forge is a free, experimental feature for ThemeIsle customers — meaning you use one of our products (a paid plan or a ThemeIsle product).
+- A ThemeIsle Agency account.
+WP Blocks Forge is a free, experimental feature for ThemeIsle Agency customers.
 Sign in at your ThemeIsle store account.

-2. Blocks Forge enabled on your account.
-Access is granted on request — we begin enabling accounts on 24 June 2026, limited to the first 10 users in this round, while we gather feedback.
-See Get access & give feedback below, or request it now via our contact form.
+- Blocks Forge enabled on your account.
+It's free and enabled on request — see Get access & give feedback below, or just ask us via our contact form.

 Your WordPress site must be reachable from the internet over HTTPS.
 If you're working on a local site (for example localhost, 127.0.0.1, a private IP, or a .local / .test / .lndo.site / .ddev.site host), the Blocks Forge cloud can't reach it.
 Expose it first with a tunnel such as ngrok, Cloudflare Tunnel, Tailscale Funnel, or your managed host's public preview URL.